Passionflower is arguably one of the most unique specimens of flora on the planet.

 Fertilizer can be used as needed in a recommended ratio of 10-5-20 (NPK).
 Bear in mind that excessive nitrogen in the soil will promote foliage growth rather than blooms or fruit.

-At times of the year when temperatures will dip below 32°F, applying a 2-inch-thick layer of mulch at the base of the vine can protect against root damage that could kill the plant.
+At times of the year when temperatures will dip below 32°F, applying a two-inch-thick layer of mulch at the base of the vine can protect against root damage that could kill the plant.

 While pruning is not absolutely necessary, it can help to keep overgrowth in check.